widelands/wl_addons_server/README.md

 Issues related to the add-on system in general, or not related to add-ons at all, should be reported [against the official game](https://github.com/widelands/widelands/issues).

+Keep in mind that some of the add-ons here (only the ‘Dummy Campaign’ currently) are meant as proof-of-concept dummies.
+Please do not report any errors regarding those.

 ## License

 This repository and its contents are published under the same license as Widelands: [The GNU General Public License (GPL) v2.](https://github.com/widelands/widelands/blob/master/COPYING)